kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ###### Option 3 (Recommended)

-An empty pod selector.
+An empty pod selector to target all **workloads** in the namespace.
 Kubernetes official docs clarify that the semantics of empty selectors are the decision of the API owner.
 In fact, many Kubernetes APIs (I know Service API does the opposite :/) using empty selectors as a select-all mechanism.
 See [NetworkPolicy podSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.33/#networkpolicy-v1-networking-k8s-io), PodDisruptionBudget, ResourceQuota, and more.

 ```yaml
 targetRefs: